slashdotted/libmelda/README.md

 # Example integration

-In the kibi directory you will find an example of integration of Melda into a text-editor
+In the kibi directory you will find an example of integration of Melda into a text-editor.
+There is also another project [libmelda-tools](https://github.com/slashdotted/libmelda-tools/) which implements a simple command line tool to update, read, and meld Melda structures.

+# Publications

+## 2022
+Amos Brocco "Melda: A General Purpose Delta State JSON CRDT".
+9th Workshop on Principles and Practice of Consistency for Distributed Data (PaPoC'22).
+April 2022.
+(Accepted)

+## 2021
+Amos Brocco "Delta-State JSON CRDT: Putting Collaboration on Solid Ground".
+(Brief announcement).
+23rd International Symposium on Stabilization, Safety, and Security of Distributed Systems (SSS 2021).
+November 2021.

 # License
 (c)2021 Amos Brocco,